Lesson 5: Dealing With null

 We're mentioning this here again because it can be easy to forget that you can have a proxy instance

-reference.
+that internally maintains a null reference.
 If you want to make sure that your proxy instance

-represents a Java object you have to compare it with null
+represents a Java object you have to compare it with null.

-If you are an old C++ hand you will probably occasionally use NULL
+If you are an old C++ hand you will probably occasionally use NULL or

-by accident.
+nullptr by accident.
 This will cause compilation errors or unexpected behavior.

-Simply replace the offending instance with null
+Simply replace the offending instance with null and everything will work fine.